Kenya: Sports

 Kenya has been a dominant force in women's volleyball within Africa, with both the clubs and the national team winning various continental championships in the past decade.
 The women's team has competed at the Olympics and World Championships, though without any notable success.
 Cricket is another popular sport, also ranking as the most successful team sport.
 Kenya has competed in the Cricket World Cup since 1996.
 They upset some of the world's best teams and reached the semi-finals of the 2003 tournament.
 They won the inaugural World Cricket League Division 1 hosted in Nairobi and participated in the World T20.
 They also participated in the ICC Cricket World Cup 2011.
 Their current captain is Rakep Patel.

-Kenya is represented by Lucas Onyango as a professional rugby league player who plays with the English club Oldham.
-Besides the former Super League team, he has played for the Widnes Vikings and with the Sale Sharks.
 Rugby is increasing in popularity, especially with the annual Safari Sevens tournament.
 The Kenya Sevens team ranked 9th in the IRB Sevens World Series for the 2006 season.
 In 2016, the team beat Fiji at the Singapore Sevens finals, making Kenya the second African nation after South Africa to win a World Series championship.
 Kenya was once also a regional powerhouse in football.
 However, its dominance has been eroded by wrangles within the now defunct Kenya Football Federation, leading to a suspension by FIFA which was lifted in March 2007.

 In the motor rallying arena, Kenya is home to the world-famous Safari Rally, commonly acknowledged as one of the toughest rallies in the world.
 First held in 1953, it was a part of the World Rally Championship for many years until its exclusion after the 2002 event owing to financial difficulties.
 Some of the best rally drivers in the world have taken part in and won the rally, such as Björn Waldegård, Hannu Mikkola, Tommi Mäkinen, Shekhar Mehta, Carlos Sainz, and Colin McRae.
 The Safari Rally returned to the world championship in 2021, after the 2003–2019 events ran as part of the African Rally Championship.

 Nairobi has hosted several major continental sports events, including the FIBA Africa Championship 1993, where Kenya's national basketball team finished in the top four, its best performance to date.

 Kenya also has its own ice hockey team, the Kenya Ice Lions.
 The team's home ground is the Solar Ice Rink at the Panari Sky Centre in Nairobi, which is the first and largest ice rink in all of Africa.

+Kenya men's national field hockey team was considered one of the good teams in the world during 1960s and 1970s.

+Kenya took 6th position in 1964 Summer Olympics hockey tournament and 4th in 1971 Men's FIH Hockey World Cup.